beejjorgensen/bgc/src/bgc_part_0800.md

 Lastly, most memory and string functions return a copy of a pointer to the destination string just in case the caller wants to use it.

+Now that we've done that, I just want to quickly point out that we can use this technique to iterate over the bytes of _any_ object in C, `float`s, `struct`s, or anything!

 Let's run one more real-world example with the built-in `qsort()` routine that can sort _anything_ thanks to the magic of `void*`s.